sdman135/Anime_Score_Predictor---Project-3/README.md

 ![](images/Corr.heatmap.png)

-* I then made a few models (Simple and Multiple Linear, Ridge, Lasso, Elastic Net, Gradient Boosting and Pipeline with Polynomial & Gradient Boosting Regressions) to predict the scores.
+* I then made a few models (Multiple Linear, Ridge, Lasso, Elastic Net, Gradient Boosting and Pipeline with Polynomial & Gradient Boosting Regressions while using GridSearch to find optimal hyperparameters) to predict the scores.

 - My best preforming model has an Test score accuracy of ~93.26% (Polyinomal and Gradient Boost Regression Pipeline):
 ![](images/Grid_Poly.JPG)